 WHY EMAIL (Not Just Social Media)?

 Social media is valuable for visibility and potentially talking to new customers, but it’s unpredictable.
-Algorithms change, reach fluctuates, and even your most loyal customers won’t see everything you post.
+Algorithms change, reach fluctuates, and even your most loyal customers who follow you on socials won’t see everything you post.
+And also, what you post is easily drowned out but the thousands of other posts that you’re in amongst - it’s a soup.

 • stay front of mind